LSDtopotools/lsdtt_pytools_docker/readme.md

 ![](https://raw.githubusercontent.com/LSDtopotools/lsdtt_viz_docker/master/images/LSD-logo.png)

-This is a docker container that has all the python packages you need to run LSDMappingTools.
+This docker container has all the components you need to run the full lsdtopotools stack.

+* *LSDTopoTools* command line tools
+* *lsdtopytools* for using LSDTopoTools interactively in python
+* *lsdviztools* for various automated plotting routines used to make figures for publications (lower level plotting if you just want to see what the code has done is in lsdtopytools)

+The package also

 ## Instructions